-Important Point
+Important Points

-Meridian Delay

-The Meridian Delay is remembered or not from your last session depending if you removed power.
+Meridian Delay for All Mounts.
+The Meridian Delay is remembered or not from your last session depending if you removed (turned off) power.

 - If you removed power, during the last session, the meridian delay is NOT remembered.
 When you apply power again, the meridian delay resets to zero.
 This forces you to set up the meridian delay for each session to prevent unintended consequences. - If you parked the mount, but did not remove power, the meridian delay setting will still be active when you unpark.
 Be very careful to remember your settings.